houmain/keymapper/README.md

 The keys are named after their scan codes and are not affected by the present keyboard layout.
 The names have been chosen to match on what the [web browsers](https://developer.mozilla.org/en-US/docs/Web/API/KeyboardEvent/code/code_values) have agreed upon, so this [handy website](http://keycode.info/) can be used to get a key's name.
 For convenience the letter and digits keys are also named `A` to `Z` and `0` to `9`.
 The logical keys `Shift`, `Control` and `Meta` are also defined (each matches the left and right modifier keys).
 There are also [virtual keys](#virtual-keys) for state switching and an [Any](#any-key) key.

+:warning: Beware that the configuration file is **case sensitive**.

 ### Input expressions